 Dr. Ferguson was an audiology intern in Seattle, Washington, served her audiology residency in Tawas City, Michigan, and is currently working as an audiologist in Saginaw, Michigan.

-She is the president of the Saginaw Area Jaycees, the area representative for the Youth for Understanding International Exchange Program, a member of the CMU Tri-Cities Alumni Chapter and on the board of directors for the Center for Independent Living of Mid-Michigan.
+She is the president of the Saginaw Area Jaycees, the area representative for the Youth for Understanding International Exchange Program, a member of the CMU Tri-Cities Alumni Chapter and is on the board of directors for the Center for Independent Living of Mid-Michigan.